 What does a dog eat?

-A dog’s dietary need requires a good amount of protein that comes from meat, along fibers from grains and vegetables.
-Thus dogs belong to the omnivorous species, meaning that they can eat all plant-based and meat-based meals.
+A dog’s dietary need requires a good amount of protein from meat and fibres from grains and vegetables.
+Thus dogs belong to the omnivorous species, meaning they can eat all plant-based and meat-based meals.

-Before being domesticated and during history, before the 1700s dogs’ diets consisted mostly of raw food.
-Dogs were kept for the protection of humans, farm animals, the household as well as companions and for hunting.
+Before being domesticated and during history, before the 1700s, dogs’ diets consisted mostly of raw food.
+Dogs were kept to protect humans, farm animals, the household, companions, and hunting.

 - Raw meat (minced, small chunks – beef, chicken, rabbit)